joeyough/sentry/docs/DISCOVERY.md

 - **Sibe is the user, not Jim.** Sibe is in the tool from day one.
 Every screen is shaped against his daily workflow.
 Jim's hours are for decisions, not configuration.
 - **Scope is ticketing only for 5 weeks.** Portal and reports are Phase 2 (weeks 9–14).
 Anything else moves to a separate Phase 3 doc.
-- **VDA owns the repo, the database, the deployment.** React + Vite + Supabase.
+- **VDA operates the deployment and controls its operational data.** React + Vite + Supabase.
 Junior-readable.
 No vendor lock-in.
 The tool survives if 3Nails disappears.
+Commercial structure is flexible and shaped together, not pre-committed in the deck.
 - **Async-first delivery.** Slack channel with Joey, Vincent, Jim, Sibe.
 Weekly metric review.
 No six-month silence before a demo.
 - **Every phase has a kill switch.** If Sibe's copy-paste count isn't zero by week 5 on the two pilot accounts, we stop and diagnose before adding scope.